strider/puppet-rhnreg_ks/README.md

 ### Parameters

-- **activationkeys**: The activation key to use when registering the system (cannot be used with username and password)
+- **activationkeys**: The activation key to use when registering the system
 - **ensure**: Valid values are `present`, `absent`.
 Default value is `present`.
 - **force**: Should the registration be forced.
 Use this option with caution, setting it true will cause the rhnreg_ks command to be run every time runs.
 Default value `false`.
 - **hardware**: Whether or not the hardware information should be probed.
 Default value is `true`.